Factorise X 2 4x 12

 Q: Are complex numbers important in mathematics?

 A: Absolutely!
-Complex numbers are fundamental in many advanced areas of mathematics, including algebra, calculus, and complex analysis.
+Even so, complex numbers are fundamental in many advanced areas of mathematics, including algebra, calculus, and complex analysis.
 They have wide applications in physics and engineering.

 Q: Is there a way to factor this expression without using complex numbers?

 A: No, not in the traditional sense of factoring into linear binomials with real coefficients.
-However, completing the square provides an alternative representation, which can be beneficial in certain contexts.
+Still, completing the square provides an alternative representation, which can be beneficial in certain contexts.

 Conclusion